2024 United States presidential election in Tennessee: Hamilton County

 Hamilton County, home to Chattanooga, voted somewhat comfortably for Donald Trump, who received 55.7% of the vote.
 The last Democrat to win the county was Harry S. Truman in 1948, although George Wallace did win a plurality in 1968.
 Kamala Harris won Chattanooga’s city limits by a 14.2% margin of victory.
 However, this was a decline from Joe Biden’s 18.8% margin during the 2020 election.
 Trump improved on his previous performance in the county, returning it to a double-digit margin after winning by only a single-digit margin in 2020.

 Trump’s strength came from the suburban and mainly rural areas of Hamilton County, which outweighed Democratic support in the city.
-Outside Chattanooga, he dominated nearly all precincts, with his strongest performance in the northern and eastern rural parts of the county, which contributed to his comfortable overall lead in the county.
+Outside Chattanooga, he dominated nearly all precincts, with his strongest performance in the northern and eastern rural parts of the county.